 This paper studies the relationship between exotic species invasions and trade and human mobility.
 This is a data-driven modelling approach to human-mediated spread which poses two interesting modelling challenges: (1) model complexity due to multiple drivers of epidemic dispersal and (2) model validation issues derived from existing data limitations.
 The paper is interesting and potentially relevant to the community of agricultural pest management.
 In particular, this seems like a useful means to visualise and recapitulate previous epidemics (a kind of “post-mortem” analysis) but it is somehow lacking in terms of predictions.

+Response: Please see our response below about the concern on predictions.

 An interesting novelty of the paper is the application of a machine learning framework to calibrate the model best model parameters (see ‘Analysis of spread pattern’, pp. 7).
 In effect, this applies a method originally develop in the community of agent-based models to the modelling of epidemic spread.
 My main concern is not the parameter fitting (but one should recall that the workings of clustering algorithms are difficult to understand) but the novelty of the modelling approach, which is unclear.

+Response: To better explain the clustering/CART approach, we have moved the relevant figure from the supplementary material to the main paper.
+In addition, we have added more details to the figure.
+Hopefully, this helps the reader to understand the framework better.
+Also, due to lack of space, we could not provide definitions or descriptions of the clustering algorithms.
+However, these algorithms are very popular and implemented for most popular software such as python and R.